yjl/vim-ide/README.md

 where use it

-    System requirements：vim 7.2 or higher，support linux、 mac、 cygwin.
+    system requirements：vim 7.2 or higher，support linux、 mac、 cygwin.
-    funciton：browse c/c++, python project
+    feature：browse c/c++, python project
-    difference：one command to install，the experience is as much as source insight，but it't a simple vim. beside script, it only need ctags ans cscope.
+    difference：one command to install, beside config file, it only depand ctags and cscope. and it's experience is as much as source insight.

 how to install and update